-The Roman Catholic Church’s prestigious Pontifical Biblical Commission rejects this common interpretation of John 10.30.
-In its very important and excellent document on Christology entitled Bible et christologie (1983), this elite group of twenty Catholic scholars allege that those who espouse classical (Nicene-Chalcedonian) Christology tend to be obstinate, “not being open” to critical investigation, resulting in “their appeal to Scripture only defensively.”
+The Roman Catholic Church’s prestigious Pontifical Biblical Commission has rejected this common interpretation of John 10.30.
+In its important and excellent document on Christology entitled Bible et christologie (1983), this elite group of twenty Catholic scholars allege that those who espouse classical (Nicene-Chalcedonian) Christology tend to be obstinate, “not being open” to critical investigation, resulting in “their appeal to Scripture only defensively.”
 These scholars chose venerable American Catholic scholar Joseph A. Fitzmyer to produce a commentary on this document.
 In it he explains, “the Commission is pointing its critical finger at Catholic fundamentalism, often associated with this approach to Christology.
 An example of this sort of use of the NT would be the appeal to John 10:30, ‘I and the Father are one,’ to establish the divinity of Christ.”
 Fitzmyer means that he and the commission members do not believe Jesus therein claimed to be God.

 Now, Jesus never went about declaring publicly that he was “the Son of God.”
 But he often implied it by calling God his “Father” and sometimes himself “the Son.”
 Until then, Jews had recognized their God Yahweh corporately as the father of the Jewish nation; yet individual Jews rarely or never identified God personally as their father, as Jesus regularly did.

 Most Christians have failed to understand that Jesus soon clarified in this dialogue what he meant by him and the Father being “one” when he said, “the Father is in Me, and I in the Father” (John 10.38).
 Months later, Jesus affirmed this again by telling his apostles, “Believe Me that I am in the Father, and the Father in Me” (14.11).

 Contemporary NT scholars call this concept “the Mutual Indwelling.”
 When Jesus first said it, in John 10.38, he clearly meant it as a disavowal that he claimed in v.
 30 to be God.
 Rather, Jesus here affirmed God-in-Christology as contrasted with the traditional, incarnational, Christ-is-God Christology which Catholic church fathers later developed.
 The Apostle Paul wrote about the second half of this concept, saying “that God was in Christ, reconciling the world to Himself” (2 Corinthians 5.19).